 These images work well if the product is super ‘impulsey’.
 A customer can get all the answers they need and see it in action in one shot.
 This works well for simple products like silicone oven gloves.
 Including items like product features, dimensions, shots of the product in use and any main differentiators will work really well here.

-Comparison TablesComparison tables are one of the most powerful images you can put on your listing.
+Comparison tables are one of the most powerful images you can put on your listing.
 Customers who shop on Amazon are already comparing your products to others out there it’s how Amazon is designed and laid out.
 With comparison tables on your Amazon listing, you are kinda controlling the comparison and message a customer gets.
 Instead of them looking at different listings they can get the reassurance they need that your product is the best right there.
-Comparison tables are extremely effective.

 All of the above culminates in creating a sales experience as your customer goes through the photos.
 I recommend starting by displaying the main features of the image, then quash any of the main concerns and questions a customer might have about the product.
 Then move onto differentiators and comparison tables followed by some social proof and finally any coupons/deals you are running.
 This will obviously vary for each product and brand but its a framework I try to stick to.

 These are the two services I personally use to get all of my work done and have had great results.

 Construct Killer Titles Lecture from The Amazon Seller Masterclass

 GrillTech: SureGrip Silicone BBQ Gloves – High-Temperature Heat Resistant Oven Mitts – Stop Dangerous Burns & Spills While Grilling.

 Silicone BBQ Gloves – High-Temperature Heat Resistant Oven Mits – Stop Dangerous Burns & Spills While Grilling with SureGrip Technology.

-High Ranking Bullet PointsBullet points need to provide all of the most important features and details about the product in a clear and eye-catching way.
+Bullet points need to provide all of the most important features and details about the product in a clear and eye-catching way.
 Bullet points also have a huge impact on how your product is ranked on Amazon and by entering lots of keywords and search terms you will see great results.

 Bullet Point Tutorial From The Amazon Seller Masterclass

-Bullet Point Structure[FEATURE/BENEFIT]: Explanation of the feature or benefit in more detail.
 So make sure that the feature or benefit is in capitals and try to keep to under 10 words.
 Follow that with a colon and then an explanation in more detail.